The Corporate Governance Review: South Africa

 iii Shareholder activism

-JSE-listed companies that are involved in or fund carbon-intensive industries are experiencing increased shareholder activism in respect of sustainability and ESG issues, from both institutional investors and NGOs (such as Just Share, the Raith Foundation and the Centre for Environmental Rights).
-Recent instances of this activism have sought to compel companies to: (1) report on and disclose information on their assessment of greenhouse gas emissions attributable to their activities or portfolio; (2) develop policies on the funding of carbon-emitting operations; and (3) develop and disclose plans to protect shareholder value in the face of climate-related 'transition risks'.
+JSE-listed companies that are involved in or fund carbon-intensive industries are experiencing increased shareholder activism in respect of sustainability and ESG issues, from both institutional investors and non-governmental organistions (such as Just Share, the Raith Foundation and the Centre for Environmental Rights).
+Recent instances of this activism have sought to compel companies to (1) report on and disclose information on their assessment of greenhouse gas emissions attributable to their activities or portfolio, (2) develop policies on the funding of carbon-emitting operations, and (3) develop and disclose plans to protect shareholder value in the face of climate-related 'transition risks'.

-With regard to short-selling, while the regulatory framework recognises the important role that short-sellers can play in holding management accountable and ensuring that markets operate efficiently, it does not permit market abuse, which is prohibited under the FMA.47 In November 2018, following campaigns conducted by short-sellers that had a disruptive effect on the markets,48 the FSCA published a 'Discussion Paper on the Implementation of a Short Sale Reporting and Disclosure Framework'.49 Discussions on the proposed framework are ongoing.50
+With regard to short-selling, although the regulatory framework recognises the important role of short-sellers in holding management accountable and ensuring that markets operate efficiently, it does not permit market abuse, which is prohibited under the FMA.47 In November 2018, following campaigns conducted by short-sellers that had a disruptive effect on the markets,48 the Financial Sector Conduct Authority published a 'Discussion Paper on the Implementation of a Short Sale Reporting and Disclosure Framework'.49 Discussions about the proposed framework are continuing.50

-The rule against 'frustrating action' therefore makes it difficult for a board to ward off a hostile bidder by adopting takeover defences common in the US, such as a shareholder rights plan (poison pill).
+The rule against 'frustrating action', therefore, makes it difficult for a board to ward off a hostile bidder by adopting takeover defences, as are common in the United States, such as a shareholder rights plan (poison pill).
 However, there are various steps that the board could legitimately take, which would have the effect of creating hurdles in the implementation of the hostile bid, without necessarily constituting 'frustrating action' – for instance, mobilising opposition by key stakeholders with respect to the takeover.

 Contact with shareholders is an important feature of corporate governance in South Africa.
 Shareholders regularly pursue one-on-one or collaborative engagement with listed companies on a range of issues.
-Good practice codes such as the United Nations-supported Principles for Responsible Investment (UN-PRI) and Code for Responsible Investment in South Africa promote 'active ownership', responsible stewardship, and collaborative engagement by institutional investors, particularly in respect of ESG issues.
+Good practice codes such as the United Nations-supported Principles for Responsible Investment (UN-PRI) and the Code for Responsible Investment in South Africa promote active ownership, responsible stewardship and collaborative engagement by institutional investors, particularly in respect of ESG issues.

 Collaborating shareholders should take into account 'acting in concert' rules under the Companies Act and Takeover Regulations.56 As a general principle, provided the collaboration is not for the purpose of proposing or entering into an 'affected transaction' or offer, the collaboration would not amount to acting in concert.
 As such, there is considerable scope for shareholders to come up with collaborative engagement plans to conduct stewardship and other activities.
 We expect a significant amount of contact with shareholders in relation to ESG and sustainability issues going forward.57